ciar4n/bonsai-docs/content/_index.md

 ### Utility Complete CSS

+In terms of CSS frameworks, utilities are commonly refered to a CSS class which applies a single CSS property to an element.

 When talking CSS frameworks, the term 'utility' refers to a CSS class that applies a single CSS property to an element.
 For example a class name of `.bg-green` would apply `background-color: green` to that element.
 A **Utility Complete** framework provide utilites for the majority of CSS properties, allowing you to apply these properties to your HTML elements without touching any stylesheets.

 - Super quick protyping with out leaving your HTML